 Enjoy the tour next summer!

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
-These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses you can stay overnight.
-You’ll also find plenty of stories of shipwrecks and rescues, and heroic acts by keepers, like the story above about Oliver brooks.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours, adventures, unique parks and museums, and even lighthouses where you can stay overnight.
+Like the story above about Oliver Brooks, you’ll also find plenty of stories of shipwrecks, rescues, and heroic acts by keepers.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 There are also stories of hauntings around lighthouses.

-You’ll find this story in detail about Oliver Brooks, and many others, along with plenty of famous stories of shipwrecks and rescues in my book New England Lighthouses: Famous Shipwrecks, Rescues and Other Tales.
-The book also contains, along with my photographs, vintage images provided by the Coast Guard and various organizations, and paintings by six famous artists of the Coast Guard.
+Included are more details about the life of Keeper Oliver Brooks of Faulkner’s Island Light, and his most famous rescues, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.